suncoast-devs/handbook/lessons/js-intro/functions.md

 ```

 The code for `elementLengths2` is shorter and has less code that we refer to as
-_ceremony_, that is, syntax that isn't absolutely necessary.
+_ceremony_, that is, syntax that isn't necessary.

-There are some other considerations where arrow functions are better and we will
+There are some other considerations where arrow functions are better, and we
-cover those in another lesson.
+will cover those in another lesson.

 ---